deniscostadsc/playground/solutions/beecrowd/2780/problem.md

 basket is, the rule is as follows:

 - If $D \leq 800$, the basket is worth 1 point;
-- If $800 < D \leq 1400$, the basket is worth 2 points;
+- If $800 \lt D \leq 1400$, the basket is worth 2 points;
-- If $1400 < D \leq 2000$, the basket is worth 3 points.
-The OIBR organization
-  needs help to automate the game's scoreboard.
+- If $1400 \lt D \leq 2000$, the basket is worth 3 points.
+The OIBR organization needs help to automate the game's scoreboard.
 Given the value of distance D, you must write a program to calculate the number of launch points.

 ## Input

-The first and only line of the input contains an integer $D$ ($0 \leq D \leq 2000$) indicating the distance of the robots to the start of the block, in centimeters, at launch.
+The first and only line of the input contains an integer $D (0 \leq D \leq 2000)$ indicating the distance of the robots to the start of the block, in centimeters, at launch.

 ## Output